it-dept-cis/RABET-V-Pilot/for_consideration/Security_Service_Requirements/Boundary_Protection_Requirements.md

 ## Maturity Level 2

-- Enable Firewall Logging - Enable firewall logging of accepted and denied traffic to determine where the DDoS may be originating from.
+- Enable Firewall Logging - Enable firewall logging of accepted and denied traffic to determine where a DDoS may be originating from.
 >Most election technology must be careful not to block based on IP address unless there is evidence of malicious behavior.

 Applies to: Hosted components